jeppefrandsen/duplo-train/README.md

 * When the train is running there is a sound from a bell and horn (again real steam train sounds) :mega:
 * When the train is fuelled via the button the horn is heard
 * The motor stops if it hits e.g. a wall :collision:
-* If the train has not been used within 5 seconds it goes into a power safe mode :zzz:
+* If the train has not been used within 5 seconds it goes into a power save mode :zzz:

 ### Software